-Sir James Mellon, one of the Non-executive Directors is considered to be independent, although the Board intends to appoint at least one further independent Director at an appropriate time.
-The other two Non-executive Directors are not considered independent given their connection to the Company's controlling shareholder.
-The QCA Code suggests that a board should have at least two independent Nonexecutive Directors.
+Non-executive Directors, Sir James Mellon and Richard Roberts, are considered to be independent.
+The other Nonexecutive Director is not considered to be independent given his connection to the Company's controlling shareholder.
+The QCA Code suggests that a board should have at least two independent Non-executive Directors.
 The Board considers that the current composition and structure of the Board of Directors have been appropriate to maintain effective oversight of the Group's activities to date.
 However, the Board is aware that further oversight through independent Non-executive Directors could be beneficial to the governance environment.
-This process is under review and is pending the further development of the sportsbook opportunity in the US in order to be able to determine the exact need and requirements.
+This process is under review and is pending the further development of business opportunities in the US in order to be able to determine the exact need and requirements.
 Non-executive Directors receive their fees in the form of a basic cash emolument.
 The Executive Director receives a basic cash salary and also holds options over the Group's shares.
-The number and terms are set out on page 16.
+The number and terms are set out on pages 16 and 17.

 The option grant concerned is not deemed to be significant for the individual Executive Director.
-The current remuneration structure for the Board's Executive and Non-executive Directors is deemed to be proportionate.
+The current remuneration structure for the Board's Executive and Nonexecutive Directors is deemed to be proportionate.